D7NAMITE/4_years_guarantees/README.md

 The game outstading features are:
 - Turn-base RPG gameplay: The player will expirience a turn-base fight just similar to the fight system on Pokemon battle.
 - Story Prologue: The Prologue for the new player
-- Game text-tutorial: The text explaination for player when they play the game for the first time.
+- Text-tutorial and a tutorial round: The text explaination for player when they play the game for the first time.
+The player will met an easy level enemy in the first round to make them more used to to the game.
 - Game Save Management: The game can manage player data.
 It can create the new game or load an existed game.
 The game will also save the updated data after the player win a fight.

 ## Gameplay
+The game will be separated into two main phase the **Normal Phase** and the **Exam Phase**

+The **Normal Phase** is the phase of calm and preperation.
+Player will use this phase to upgrade their attributes and develope some skill to be ready for the upcoming fight.

+In the other hand, the **Exam Phase** is when the brawl battle start.
+The player will face of and fight the "Subject".
+There will be 4 subjects(Did not include the tutorial subject), one each year.

 ## Requiments
 For the game to run without any problem, you'll need: